-Practitioners shall follow the hospital policy "Viewing of Medical Records" regarding access to medical records of themselves or family members to maintain compliance with HIPAA.
+Practitioners shall follow the Hospital policy on appropriate personal access and use of the electronic health record regarding access to medical records of themselves or family members to maintain compliance with HIPAA.

 7.5 COMPLIANCE WITH HOSPITAL HEALTH REQUIREMENTS

 All practitioners must comply with the Hospital's policy on TB testing, influenza vaccination, and any testing/vaccinations as noted in policy.